 FAE – Functional Accessibility Evaluator

 FAE is another program with a great interface and menu, plus a helpful support team behind it.
 You can check various web page links and test the code for free.
-The results are divided into five main categories (Navigation and Orientation, Text Equivalents, Scripting, Styling, HTML Standards) and the insights presented for each URL let you focus on the best way to test and fix issues on each of your web pages.
+The results are divided into five main categories (Navigation and Orientation, Text Equivalents, Scripting, Styling, and HTML Standards) and the insights presented for each URL let you focus on the best way to test and fix issues on each of your web pages.

 WAVE – Web Accessibility Versatile Evaluator